Ckhanoyan/deep-learning-from-scratch/basics/loss_function.md

 How do we use a loss function to evaluate this health insurance approval prediction model?
 We need to consider all inputs (income, age, etc.), output (probability of approval), and targets (1 for approval and 0 for denied).
 So, if the model predicts probabilities, we might need to use cross-entropy loss for classification.

 What does the loss function look like in both formula and code?

-The formula looks like this below:
+The formula looks like this in code below:

-    Cross-Entropy Loss:
     L = - (1/N) ∑ [y_i * log(p_i) + (1 - y_i) * log(1 - p_i)]

 Where: